Math/Computer Science Alumni Reflections

 I am currently pursuing my Ph.D. at Duke University in the medical physics program while concurrently obtaining an electrical engineering master’s degree.
 I am working on wireless RF receive coil technology for MRI scanners which involves clock synchronization network setup, ADC R&D, as well as Wi-Fi and GPS antenna engineering.
 The integration of these technologies as they relate to the healthcare field and patient experience is extremely motivating and energizing.
 My running career has continued as well, yet transitioned to more long-distance running as I am training for another half-marathon soon!

 Providence College offers a unique opportunity to become a multi-faceted individual due to the liberal arts experience you encounter.
 Everyone advertises this when you arrive, but it is exceedingly true.
 If you decide to pursue a graduate degree, it can initially be intimidating to apply to some of the leading scientific institutions when you come from a small liberal arts school, but I have realized that it is actually a huge advantage.
 I am thankful that while I may have arrived at graduate school not having taken as many subspeciality technical classes as some of my peers, I had the skills many scientists lack– the ability to communicate effectively and efficiently.
 If you can’t communicate your science, you can’t make as significant an impact because you won’t be able to get people on board or in support of you of your ideas.
 Take those Civ classes seriously and know you’ll be all the better because of it.
-Remember there are no limitations to what you can do after graduating from Providence College, it’s an open neighborhood out there for any open-minded individuals belonging to the set of Providence College maths students.”
+Remember there are no limitations to what you can do after graduating from Providence College, it’s an open neighborhood out there for any open-minded individuals belonging to the set of Providence College math students.”

 Tom Arbeiter